 The worry is that 2-5% of attacks bypass these technologies and impose severe damage.
 With the cost of attacks and breaches amounting to hundreds of thousands for many, or millions, you can't overlook this concern.

 In chatting with some remarkable folks out of the United Arab Emirates visiting RSA this year and a few key figures at Cisco, I learned about the fast adoption of runtime protection for control flow integrity making its way into the security plans for the most critical applications.
 These forward thinkers believe countering malicious events aimed at business-critical and operation-reliant applications requires another level of visibility from which they already depend.
 The threats that cause the most damage may happen only once and thus require fast action as software executes.
-Or they can persist for an extended period, as they did with the Marriott breach, and with antiquated protection methods, discovery and remediation are too late, after the malicious job completes.
+Or they can persist for an extended period, as they did with the Marriott breach, and with antiquated protection methods, discovery and remediation are too late after the malicious job is completed.
 Absorbent costs then follow.

 At RSA, the discussion centered around Runtime Application Protection that secures the entire stack, from the inside based on specific mapping of proper application execution.
 With this direct visibility and context, your security controls do not get fooled by external obfuscation techniques used to bypass conventional security.
-This method of application runtime assessment allows users to also validate applications during the development cycle in minutes, while protecting production deployments and communicating results to all stakeholders automatically without false positives – work that would take days or weeks with conventional tools.
+This method of application runtime assessment allows users to validate applications during the development cycle in minutes while protecting production deployments and communicating results to all stakeholders automatically without false positives – work that would take days or weeks with conventional tools.
 Ultimately, it facilitates a shift-left strategy that yields less vulnerable code based on immediate and heightened awareness of new exposures identified at runtime in production.
-As stated by dearest Sona Srinivana, Enterprise Security Architect Cisco, "effective Shift Left is a necessity, but you must always look right."
+As stated by dearest Sona Srinivana, Enterprise Security Architect Cisco, "Effective Shift Left is a necessity, but you must always look right."